kkote/bf-calculator/README.md

 ## Usage example

-This Calculator is for people who like to keep track of measurements, curious about stats, to losing weight, to gaining weight, and tracking progress.
+Calculator is for people who like to keep track of measurements, curious about stats, to losing weight, to gain weight, or tracking progress.

-## Todo

-* move delete button to header
-* add more stats - button
-* chart for table
-* signin/ cache

-## Getting Started

-To use clone or download and open in your text editor.

 ## Built With

+* Vanilla JavaScript
 * [Startbootstrap](https://startbootstrap.com/template-overviews/sb-admin-2/) - Layout
 * [CoreUI](https://coreui.io/) - Layout
 * [Chart.js](http://www.chartjs.org/) - Chart